AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 **Missing pause, app terminated** (looks the same as a standard crash, but the reason for the missing pause is different)

 1. ...
-2. Start
+2. `lifecycleStart`
 3. *App backgrounded* (missing pause)
 4. *App removed from device memory* (user or device initated)
-5. Start <- Crash
+5. `lifecycleStart` <- Crash

 **Missing pause, app still in memory**

 1. ...
-2. Start
+2. `lifecycleStart`
 3. *App backgrounded* (missing pause) + optionally: *Session timeout window passes*
-4. Start <- **Not** a crash nor a new session, treated as a start after start - emits lifecycle data and does not update the start timestamp in persistence
+4. `lifecycleStart` <- **Not** a crash nor a new session, treated as a start after start - emits lifecycle data and does not update the start timestamp in persistence

 **Missing start** - extended session length error

 1. ...
-2. Pause
+2. `lifecyclePause`
 3. *App backgrounded*
 4. *Session timeout window passes* + optionally: *Session timeout window passes*
-5. Pause (missing start) <- Moves the pause timestamp to here, effectively stitching together inactive time since the last background, AND not detecting a new session start
+5. `lifecyclePause` (missing start) <- Moves the pause timestamp to here, effectively stitching together inactive time since the last background, AND not detecting a new session start